 The Altagracia links countries together

-She is worshiped in many countries, including Kenya and Lebanon, and Christians in more than 21 countries place their faith in the Altagracia.
+She is venerated in many countries, including Kenya and Lebanon, and Christians in more than 21 countries place their faith in the Altagracia.
 She is the one common link that unites all these countries and all these people in faith.

 Our Lady of Altagracia dates